zulip/zulip/docs/development/setup-advanced.md

 You can just run the Zulip provision script on your machine.

+**Note**: you should not use the `root` user to run the installation.
+Instead, create a separate user with sudo privileges.
+For instance, you can create a `zulip` user by running the command `adduser zulip`.
+Run through the prompts to assign a password and user information.
+Add the user to the sudo group by running the command `usermod -aG sudo zulip`.
+Finally, you can switch to the user by running the command `su - zulip`.

 **Warning**: there is no supported uninstallation process with this method.
 If you want that, use the Vagrant environment, where you can just do `vagrant destroy` to clean up the development environment.